 The parameters for the database, table, etc. are set and credentials are determined using a KeyVault.

 The necessary parameters are transferred to the runbook as a complete JSON body and decoded there again.

 The normal web call is asynchronous, thats why the webhook is used so that it waits until the refresh is finished.

 Das funktioniert aber nur, wenn callback gesetzt ist, aber auch im Power Shell der Callback explizit aufgerufen wird als letzter Schritt!

-The user entries are only relevant during the day and the table refresh shouldn't get in the way of the daily load, so there is an additional parameter control that determines whether the refresh should be running, depending on the time.
+The user entries are only relevant during the day and the table refresh shouldn't get in the way of the daily load, so there is an additional parameter control to determine whether the refresh should be carried out, depending on the time.